shivannis/xandr-docs-public/xandr-docs/articles/bidders/adx-feedback-and-faq.md

 ms.date: 10/28/2023
 ---

-# AdX Guidelines and Restrictions
+# AdX guidelines and restrictions

 We strictly adhere to the guidelines and restrictions of the Google Ad Manager platform, all of which can be found at the links below.